Juneteenth all month long

 Sister Act 2 in Bagby Park | 7pm | 415 Gray St

 Juneteenth Houston is partnering with La Calle Tacos and Black Cinema Club HTX to host a movie screening of the iconic blockbuster Sister Act 2 in Midtown’s Bagby Park!
-Attendence is free and open to the public.
+Attendance is free and open to the public.

 June 6th